-A RequisitePro catalog is a library of accessible RequisitePro projects.
-Each user's catalog is unique.
+A RequisitePro project list is a library of accessible RequisitePro projects.
+Each user's project list is unique.
 All projects are stored in the file system.
-When you create a catalog on your PC, you select projects from the file system for your own use.
-You can add or remove projects from your catalog as you need them.
+Using the Open Project and Documents dialog box, you select projects from the file system for your own project list.
+You can add or remove projects from your list as you need them.

-Before you can access a project, you must add it to the catalog on your machine:
+Before you can access a project, you must add it to the project list on your machine: